Retained Earnings Adjustment on Schedule M-2

-What are Retained Earnings Adjustments on Schedule M-2 for a Form 1120S?
-We frequently receive questions on the Bukers Hotline about spreading the Schedule M-2 of Form 1120S, specifically regarding retained earnings adjustments.
-While it can be somewhat uncommon to have retained earnings adjustments on the Schedule M-2, they are important items to be aware of […]
+Retained Earnings on Schedule M-2 We frequently receive questions on the Bukers Hotline about spreading the Schedule M-2 of Form 1120S, specifically regarding retained earnings adjustments.
+While it can be somewhat uncommon to have retained earnings adjustments on the Schedule M-2, they are important items to be aware of when spreading an S Corporation tax return. […]

-W-2 Wages and Stock Options Have you ever seen the sale of stock on Schedule D with identical purchase and sale dates?
+W-2 Wages and Stock Options: What Lenders Need to Know Have you ever seen the sale of stock on Schedule D with identical purchase and sale dates?
 At the same time, the sales price is the exact same amount (or close to it) as the cost?
-This indicates the exercise of stock options by your borrower.
-As a result, your borrower’s […]
+This indicates the exercise of stock options by your borrower. […]

-Should I Include the Federal Tax Refund in My Cash Flow Analysis?
+Federal Tax Refunds: Should They Be Included in Cash Flow?
 Should the Federal tax refund be included in the cash flow analysis of your borrower’s tax return?
 This is a question we commonly hear from lenders and analysts.
 Most individuals receive tax refunds when they file their Form 1040.
-But, is this […]
+But, is this something we should actually […]

-What is the Difference Between Schedule F and Form 4835?
-Did you know that farming income can either be reported on Schedule F or Form 4835 in your borrower’s tax return?
+Schedule F vs. Form 4835: Key Differences for Lenders Did you know that farming income can either be reported on Schedule F or Form 4835 in your borrower’s tax return?
 An analyst recently reached out to our experts through the Bukers Hotline asking what the difference is between these two forms.
-The difference […]
+The difference is […]

 Revocable Living Trust Listed as Partner on a K-1